Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenConnection.md

 #### Prerequisites

 - You have an Adyen&trade; customer account to log in to Adyen&trade;.
+ - You are assigned to the required user roles in Adyen&trade;.
 - You are logged in to Adyen&trade;.
-- You are assigned to the required user roles in Adyen&trade;.
-- In case you are creating connection to an Adyen™ live account, you have the API endpoints for both the *Checkout API* endpoint and the *Payment API* endpoint at hand.
+- In case you are creating a connection to an Adyen™ live account, you have the API endpoints for both the Checkout API endpoint and the Payment API endpoint at hand.
 - In the *Actindo Core1 Platform*, you have permission to create connections in the *Payments* module.

 #### Procedure